misarb/BrainCancer/README.md

 # Segmentation of medical images (detection of cancer cells)
-the work done in the image segmentation of a brain tumor Custom Dataset contained 250 images of a mini-project from the lecture “advanced signal processing”.
+the work done in the image segmentation of a brain tumor Custom Dataset contained 250 images of a mini-project from the lecture `advanced signal processing`.
 This project concerns Brain tumor segmentation seeks to separate healthy tissue from tumorous regions.
 This is an essential step in diagnosis and treatment planning to maximize the likelihood of successful